KINGSWOOD LAKESIDE, CANNOCK

 DCE were instructed by Gleeds to carry out a site investigation and ground improvement for a commercial development worth in excess of £10 million.

-DCE have designed a ground improvement strategy which combines both dynamic compaction and surcharging to facilitate the development of the site within a tight timescale.
+At Discovery, our engineers have designed a ground improvement strategy which combines both dynamic compaction and surcharging to facilitate the development of the site within a tight timescale.

 COALFIELD WAY, ASHBY DE LA ZOUCHE